 - A. The Department of Public Health has the overall responsibility for developing policies for the internship program and overseeing the internship experiences.
 The department and faculty will: - a.
 Network with health-related organizations and agencies to locate appropriate internship placements. - b.
-Orient the site to the Health and Public Health programs at UTSA. - c.
+Orient the site to the Public Health and UTSA-specific internship requirements. - c.
 Counsel and advise students regarding the requirements of the internship. - d.
-Review and approve the student's "Internship Overview Form." - e.
+Review and approve the student's "Internship Registration Form" and initiate registration for the internship course, HTH 4936. - e.
 Assist in the resolution of questions or problems that may arise regarding appropriate roles and responsibilities of the intern. - f.
 Provide professional liability insurance for student interns (\$1 million/\$3 million policy).